 Once you arrive in Tortola and clear Customs, you will take a taxi (approx. $30/person) to West End.
 There is a ferry to Jost Van Dyke (the NewHorizon ferry) leaving at 8am, 10am, 1pm, 4pm, and 6pm.

 We recommend the WBV Private Water Taxi, which is exclusively for White Bay Villa guests.

-NOTE: The WBV private water taxi service is currently not operating and will resume when COVID-19 travel restrictions to the BVI are lifted.
+NOTE: The WBV private water taxi service is currently not operating.
 Please contact Maria or Kevin at email@example.com and firstname.lastname@example.org for updated information.
 For later arrivals, Franky Chinnery, a Gold Seal Certified water taxi on JVD ($160 for up to 3 passengers and $50 each additional), can also bring you to Great Harbor JVD where you will get in a taxi (approx $8/person) to bring you directly up to your villa.
 Franky Chinnery's phone number is 284-441-2431.
 Call Franky at least 2 days ahead to reserve.
 Prices and times change and you should check with your carrier.

 Other water taxi carriers include:

 - Ocean Dreams Water Taxi: 340-998-6720 www.oceandreamswatertaxi.com